17 Conditional probability and learning

 \[\mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{H}}) = 18\%\]

-which should therefore appear in the conditional.
-The agent’s belief that the next patient requires urgent care is therefore
+and this composite sentence should appear in the conditional.
+The agent’s belief that the next patient requires urgent care, given the new information, is therefore

 \[\mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{H}})\]

-Calculation of this probability can be done by just one application of the and-rule:
+Calculation of this probability can be done by just one application of the and-rule, leading to a formula connected with Bayes’s theorem (§ 9.4):

 \[ \begin{aligned} &\mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{H}}) = \mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{H}}) \cdot \mathrm{P}(T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{H}}) \\[3ex] &\quad\implies\quad \mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{H}}) = \frac{ \mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{H}}) }{ \mathrm{P}(T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{H}}) } \end{aligned} \]